databio/pypiper/README.md

 An optional feature of pypiper is the accompanying toolkits, such as the next-gen sequencing toolkit, [ngstk](pypiper/ngstk.py), which simply provides some convenient helper functions to create common commands, like converting from file formats (_e.g._ bam to fastq), merging files (_e.g._ merge_bams), counting reads, etc. These make it faster to design bioinformatics pipelines in Pypiper, but are entirely optional.
 Contributions of additional toolkits or functions in an existing toolkit are welcome.

 # Technical Documentation
-You can use `make` to generate the PyPiper documentation.
+You can use `make` to generate the Pypiper documentation.
 Just change your working directory to `doc` and run `make` to see available documentation formats *e.g.*: `make html`.
 The documentation will be produced under `doc/build`.

 # Testing